When is the event?

 What’s the best footwear to wear?
 Are runners/joggers Okay?
 Or hiking boots?

 The weather is highly changeable on any given day.
 Please come prepared for all weather conditions.
-It is recommended to wear footwear that has already been worn-in to avoid sore feet and blisters.
+It is recommended to wear footwear that has already been worn in to avoid sore feet and blisters.
+Ideally, this would be hiking boots, but runners/joggers are also OK.

 Do you provide sunscreen?